MikelSwartz/vagrant.CoreOS/README.md

 # Vagrant Continious Integration with GitLab
-Vagrant hosts to prototype and experiment with Access Control Lists
+Vagrant hosts to prototype and experiment with kubernetes

 Host Version Contents
 ========